-Leadership: Qualities Required for Leadership; Examples of Good Leaders, be they Famous, in the Community or in the Fami
+Leadership Qualities & Examples of Good Leaders, Be They Famous, in the Community or in the Family

 'Project Good Words'

 Project Good Words, instigated by hubber Jo Goldsmith, has encouraged writers to work on angles of one-word themes, provided weekly.
 It has given us a challenge to improve our writing and to spread a philosophy of optimism, bringing out the positive aspects of each word from our points of view.
 This week's word is 'Leadership'.
 See below for a link to Jo's hub.

 Take a moment to think about what you expect from a leader, what qualities you expect he or she to possess, to impart, to use in the act of leading.